Rlafpem/Rlafpem/README.md

 ### Hi there 👋

 <h2>Im Rlafpem<h2>
+  This is first step.
+It is so tiny...But my future will be big.
-  This first step so tiny...future is tiny good Im so Exciting....
-Everything is First that first time this first time is first time....lol what ever...
+  Good I'm so excited....
+Everything is new, that is new, this is new....lol Whatever...
+  I have coded for....3month....actually 3 month is so big...but I haven't accomplished nothing yet...
-  Im coding runtime is....3month....actually 3 month so big time...but im nothing has been accomplished... so I'm about to change myself....little kkk
+  So I'm about to change myself....little by little kkk.
+  You will know who I am.

   bi bye~

 <!--
 **Rlafpem/Rlafpem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.